Skip to content

 Dr Dilan Fernando, Hair Transplant Surgeon and Director at The Treatment Rooms London

-What is the best age for a hair transplant?
+Is there a best age for a hair transplant?

 There is no right or wrong answer to this question as it typically depends on the individual.
 Your circumstances may differ from someone else’s, and you may require a hair transplant earlier than they do.